 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 INTRODUCTION — Community-acquired pneumonia (CAP) is defined as an acute infection of the pulmonary parenchyma in a patient who has acquired the infection in the community, as distinguished from hospital-acquired (nosocomial) pneumonia (HAP).
-A third category of pneumonia, designated healthcare-associated pneumonia (HCAP), is acquired in other healthcare facilities, such as nursing homes, dialysis centers, and outpatient clinics.

 The treatment of CAP in adults who require hospitalization will be reviewed here.
 A variety of other important issues related to CAP are discussed separately.
 These include:

 ●The diagnostic approach to patients with CAP.
 (See "Diagnostic approach to community-acquired pneumonia in adults".)

 ●How one makes the decision to admit patients with CAP to the hospital.
 (See "Community-acquired pneumonia in adults: Assessing severity and determining the appropriate site of care".)

 ●Treatment recommendations for CAP in patients treated in the outpatient setting.
 (See "Treatment of community-acquired pneumonia in adults in the outpatient setting".)

 ●The evidence for efficacy of different antibiotic medications in the empiric treatment of CAP and issues related to drug resistance.
 (See "Antibiotic studies for the treatment of community-acquired pneumonia in adults".)